-Notice that C' is higher than C, so the negative relationship between initial incomes and subsequent growth rates a hallmark of unconditional convergence - is thereby broken.
+Notice that C' is higher than C, so the negative relationship between initial incomes and subsequent growth rates - a hallmark of unconditional convergence enshrined in equation (4.1) - is thereby broken.
 So the conditional convergence hypothesis is more subtle.
 It states that if we, the analysts, could somehow infer the different locations of the steady state paths from country-specific parameters, we would be able to map observed income differences across countries to the predicted steady state values of income implied by those country-specific parameters.
 The widespread conditioning of predictions on parameters earns this concept the name conditional convergence.
+The growth regression equation (4.1) extends in a natural way to accommodate this idea: